 Ramadan, the Islamic month of fasting, involves abstaining from food, drink, sexual relations, smoking, and other activities between sunrise and sunset.
-Its conclusion is marked by Eid al-Fitr, one of the two major Islamic holidays.
-It literally translates to mean "holiday for the breaking of the fast."
+Its conclusion is marked by Eid al-Fitr, one of the two major Islamic holidays; the other is Eid al-Adha (aka Eid al-Kabir).
+Eid al-Fitr literally translates to mean "holiday for the breaking of the fast."
 In Morocco, this holiday time is usually a time for big family gatherings.
 And with large get-togethers comes great food layouts, too.

 Although the focus of Ramadan is spiritual with extra prayers, acts of charity, and other worship rituals—many cultures place a surprising emphasis on food during this holy month of fasting.
 Iftar, the meal at which Muslims break their fast, is highly anticipated, and even children who do not fast yet (due to their age) look forward to the food spread in the evening.

 In Morocco, iftar is more commonly called ftour, the same word used for breakfast.
 Dates, milk, juices, and sweets typically provide the sugar surge needed after a day of going without food.
 Harira, a hearty lentil and tomato soup, satisfies hunger and restores energy.
 Hard-boiled eggs, sweet or savory filled pastries, fried fish, and various pancakes and flatbreads might also be served.

 Large batches of sweets such as sellou and chebekia are traditionally prepared in advance for use throughout the month as are cookies and other pastries.
 These and other Ramadan recipes can be made all year round, but they are especially popular during this holy month.

 There are plenty of Moroccan foods that you can prepare ahead of time, such as ftour items that you can make and freeze well before the month of fasting begins.